 Parents send their children to schools to be educated and socialised.
 Teachers and schools have a duty of care to the children that parents have placed in their charge.
 They have a duty of care over their charges.
-In effect, they have an authority delegated from parents by the act of parents placing their children in that school.
-Unfortunately, ideas have crept into education that seek to undermine, or even replace, the authority of parents with those of the schools and the bureaucracies that run them.
+In effect, they have an authority delegated from parents by the act of parents placing their children in that school.2 Unfortunately, ideas have crept into education that seek to undermine, or even replace, the authority of parents with those of the schools and the bureaucracies that run them.
 Ideas that often seek to undermine the confidence of parents in their own authority.

-These ideas - rooted in Critical Pedagogy, Queer Theory and related intellectual movements that fall under the umbrella of Critical Social Justice - seek to flatter teachers by claiming their mastery of such ideas gives them the moral authority and capacity to be "change agents", understood not in some conventional pedagogical sense of transmitting skills, knowledge and heritage but as agents of directed social change.
-These ideas have multiple problems, including false understanding of human development, dubious characterisations of existing society, overblown claims about their understanding of social dynamics, and crowding out
+These ideas - rooted in Critical Pedagogy, Queer Theory and related intellectual movements that fall under the umbrella of Critical Social Justice - seek to flatter teachers by claiming their mastery of such ideas gives them the moral authority and capacity to be "change agents", understood not in some conventional pedagogical sense of transmitting skills, knowledge and heritage3 but as agents of directed social change.4 These ideas have multiple problems, including false understanding of human development,5 dubious characterisations of existing society, overblown claims about their understanding of social dynamics,6 and crowding out student acquisition of broadly useful skills and knowledge.
+Such approaches show a pervasive hostility to the authority of parents, and of the citizenry, for such

-&lt;sup>1 J Hunter, 'Reform urgently needed to help teachers do their job', The Sydney Morning Herald, no. Online, 2022.
+1 J Hunter, 'Reform urgently needed to help teachers do their job', The Sydney Morning Herald, no. Online, 2022.

-&lt;sup>2 Cf. Supervision of Students, Victorian State Government, Education.vic.gov.au, 2021.
+2 Cf. Supervision of Students, Victorian State Government, Education.vic.gov.au, 2021.
 Suspensions, Victorian State Government, Education.vic.gov.au, 2024.
 Apart from reference to their own authority, there is no explicit or clear admission of the relation between parental authority and the authority of schools and teachers.

-&lt;sup>3 Being an agent of change is implied in the schema by which teachers maintain their competency.
+3 Being an agent of change is implied in the schema by which teachers maintain their competency.
 Cf. Performance and Development for Teacher Class Employees, Victorian State Government, Education.vic.gov.au, 2021.

-&lt;sup>4 It is relatively easy to mobilise students - including student teachers - to adopt a cognitive identity- for instance, as social justice supporters- and then get them to reason to protect that identity.
+4 It is relatively easy to mobilise students - including student teachers - to adopt a cognitive identity- for instance, as social justice supporters- and then get them to reason to protect that identity.
 But such identity-protecting-cognition is precisely what an advanced technological society does not need.